-A crisis management team has been set up to assist in the reduction of major hazards and risks and to action a recovery plan in the event of a serious accident.
-A separate Crisis Management Plan has been developed by the school and is summarised below.
+A Crisis Management Plan has been developed, based on the County Council's model template and guidance (available on the Crisis Management online pages).
+Within the plan, a crisis management team is in place to assist in the reduction of major hazards and risks and to action a recovery plan in the event of a serious accident.